Satellite communication system, installation tools, solar panels, battery power station, cables, and two-years of high-speed internet service

 The outcome of this expedition will contribute to the following

 Supporting Yanomami communities on the front lines of disease outbreaks is critical if we are to protect the more vulnerable and isolated communities of the interior.
-The outcome of this expedition will:

 Enhance monitoring of Yanomami health situations health leading to improved disease surveillance and medical response times.